corizee/bias_blocker/README.md

 Another solution is coaching the LLM to behave differently.
 But coaching the answer is downstream.
 You're asking the model to recognize and correct for a bias that has already influenced its processing.
 The Cheung et al. paper showed that models often can't do this reliably, and when they do self-correct, it can look like reasoning even when it's just masking.

+## How to Use This File?
+Add this file to your project and reference it as your system prompt at the start of any LLM session where decisions, recommendations, or judgments will be made.

+## Can I help?
+*Bias Blocker is an open project.
+Contributions welcome!*